“Blessed is the man who is always reverent, but he who hardens his heart falls into trouble.” Proverbs 28:14

-A REVERENT LIFE LIVES IN THE PRESENCE OF GOD AND NEVER FORGETS THE PRICE OF OUR SALVATION
+A REVERENT LIFE LIVES IN THE PRESENCE OF GOD, WORSHIPS HIM AND NEVER FORGETS THE PRICE OF OUR SALVATION

 To be truly reverent, seeking persistently to give God glory and honour, we must always be mindful that we stand in God’s holy presence, moment-by-moment, day-by-day.
 When we are continuously aware that we stand in the holy presence of God, our attitude and our behaviour changes as we become deeply respectful and reverent of God.
 The Divine King, Jesus Christ, wills to live with us; let us give Him the honour and love He so deserves and let us never forget how much He suffered to save us.

 When we receive the Eucharist let us recall the words of St. Paul so that we may approach the Lord’s Table with reverence and awe: “So then, whoever eats the bread or drinks the cup of the Lord in an unworthy manner will be guilty of sinning against the body and blood of the Lord.
 Everyone ought to examine themselves before they eat of the bread and drink from the cup.
 For those who eat and drink without discerning the body of Christ eat and drink judgment on themselves.”
 1 Corinthians 11:23-29

 In this quote, St. Francis of Assisi calls us to NEVER FORGET THE SACRIFICE OF OUR LORD JESUS.